 Trevor Lawrence comes through late and the Jaguars hold off the Saints, 31-24

+“It’s crazy how you have something like that going on and don’t plan on moving a lot, and you end up running the ball more than you usually do,” Lawrence said.
+“It felt pretty good.
+It didn’t bother me too much and definitely didn’t set it back.
+That was the goal, to play, find a way to win the game and not set it back.”

+Lawrence also completed 20 of 29 passes for 204 yards and one TD to help the Jags secure their best start since opening 5-2 in 2007.

-Kirk’s touchdown broke the tie with 3:08 left.
-The Saints (3-4) were in position to answer when they drove inside the Jacksonville 10 in the final minute, but stalled out with four straight incomplete passes.
+After Kirk’s touchdown broke a 24-all tie with 3:08 left, the Saints (3-4) were in position to answer when they drove inside the Jacksonville 10 in the final minute, but stalled out with four straight incomplete passes.

-A third-down pass bounced off of New Orleans native Foster Moreau’s hands in the back of the end zone and a fourth-down timing throw to Chris Olave along the left sideline fell incomplete, ending the comeback bid.
+Derek Carr’s third-down pass bounced off of tight end Foster Moreau’s hands in the back of the end zone and a fourth-down timing throw to Chris Olave along the left sideline fell incomplete.

+“We’re finding it hard to start fast, finding it hard to maintain, to execute sometimes and we’re finding it hard to finish,” said Saints running back Alvin Kamara, who gained 153 yards from scrimmage on a mix of runs and catches.
+“That’s kind of the glaring and recurring theme.”

+As time ran out, Moreau, a New Orleans native in his first season back home, looked disconsolate on the bench with his head in his hands.
+Teammates consoled him and later said there were too many other missed opportunities throughout the game to pin the loss on his drop.

 It almost came back to haunt them.